abhay7dev/Arch-Install-Guide/random stuff.md

 * Settings > New Profile
   * Change name and set as default profile
-  * Appearance > Color scheme and set it to Aura but click on edit and make the transparency 20%
+  * Appearance > Color scheme and set it to Aura but click on edit and make the transparency 20% Papirus Icons
+* `sudo pacman -S papirus-icon-theme ` and go to System Settings > Appearance > Icons and select papirus-dark
+* Set the application launcher to the arch icon and set "Show buttons for Power and Session"